-NSG 458 - Nursing Capstone
+NURS 458 - Nursing Capstone

 This capstone course is the synthesis of previously learned knowledge and skills with a focus on transition to the role of the nurse.
 Emphasis is placed on quality and safety guidelines, standards of care and informatics competencies.
-Clinical and simulation experiences focus on transitioning to practice, synthesizing/organizing/prioritizing patient-centered care for the patient with complex health concerns The student will engage in networking and advocacy to assist them in planning future career goals.
+Clinical and simulation experiences focus on transitioning to practice, synthesizing/organizing/prioritizin g patient-centered care for the patient with complex health concerns The student will engage in networking and advocacy to assist them in planning future career goals.
 This seminar further prepares the student transitioning into the nursing workforce by preparing for professional licensure.
 (Two credit theory; four credit clinical) (BSN course).
-Prerequisites & Notes NSG 430
+Prerequisites & Notes NURS 430 Care of the Acutely III Adult Credits: 7

-NSG 502 - Psychopharmacology
+NURS 502 -Psychopharmacology

 This course provides knowledge of psychotropic medications for treating mental health clients, including children, adolescents, adults and older adults.
 Selection, monitoring, and assessment of psychotropic medications based on current research will be addressed.
 An additional focus will be to develop an understanding regarding neurobiological processes and the relationship to psychopathology and pharmacological intervention.
-Prerequisites & Notes Offered: Spring, Summer, Fall Credits: 1
+Prerequisites & Notes Offered: Spring, summer, fall semester Credits: 1 anatomy and physiology for populations across the lifespan.
+We will be concerned with the alterations and mechanisms involved in disruption of normal physiology and how they manifest themselves as signs, symptoms, physical, and laboratory findings.
+Since pathophysiology provides the basic link between the sciences of anatomy, physiology, and biochemistry and their application to clinical practice, the study of pathophysiology is essential to understanding the rationale for medical and surgical therapy.
+Credits: 3